DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Experimental Setup

-\paragraph{CLIPScore.} Following previous works~\cite{Cho2022DallEval,Saharia2022Imagen,Belouadi2023AutomaTikZTS}, we use CLIPScore~\cite{hessel2021clipscore} to measure the similarity between the generated diagram and the original caption/ground-truth diagram.
-Concretely, we calculate two types of CLIPScore: (1) CLIPScore$^\text{Img-Txt}$: cosine similarity between the CLIP image embedding of the generated diagram and the text embedding of the ground-truth caption.
-(2) CLIPScore$^\text{Img-Img}$: cosine similarity between the CLIP image embeddings of the generated diagram and the ground-truth diagram.
-We use CLIP ViT-L/14 architecture~\cite{radford2021learning} for these calculations.
+\textbf{CLIPScore.} Following previous works~\citep{Cho2022DallEval,Saharia2022Imagen,Belouadi2023AutomaTikZTS}, we use CLIPScore~\citep{hessel2021clipscore} to measure the similarity between the generated diagram and the original caption/ground-truth diagram.
+Concretely, we calculate two types of CLIPScore: (1) CLIPScore$^\text{Img-Txt}$: similarity between the generated diagram and the ground-truth caption.
+(2) CLIPScore$^\text{Img-Img}$: similarity between the generated diagram and the ground-truth diagram.
+We use OpenAI CLIP ViT-L/14~\citep{radford2021learning}.